immutant/lein-immutant/docs/deployment.md

 drop a copy of that `web.xml` in to `:target-path` in case you need to modify it.
 You'll want to place your copy in a directory in your application root and point `[:immutant :war :resource-paths]` at it so it will get picked up.
+We also generate a `WEB-INF/jboss-deployment-structure.xml` that specifies what WildFly modules the application depends on, and drop a copy in `:target-path`.
+We do the same for `WEB-INF/jboss-web.xml` if you specify a `:context-root` or `:virtual-host`.

 For both types of war archives, you'll need to specify a `:main` as the entry point for your application.